fshaikh4/final-project/README.md

 #### Na&iuml;ve model

 To have a reference point of comparison against the sophisticated multi-input deep learning model against, I first ran all non-image predictors through a regularized elastic net regression with hyperparameters tuned via grid search.
+The model yielded the following results.s

 ## Network architecture